kubesphere-retired/docs.kubesphere.io/content/v2.1/en/quick-start/hpa.md

 ### Step 2: Configure the HPA

 2.1.
-Choose **Horizontal Pod Autoscaling**, and fill in the table as following:
+Choose **Horizontal Pod Autoscaling**, and fill in the table as follows:

 - Min Replicas Number: 2
 - Max Replicas Number: 10